Lindsay Way, President

 Deb has been a board member of The Agrarian Adventure since 2010 and is a founding member of The Agrarian Adventure’s “Farmer in the Classroom” subcommittee.

 Jeremy Chouinard, Treasurer

-A food and music lover to the core, Jeremy has been writing and singing original rock songs on his guitar and professionally serving food for over twenty years.
+A food and music lover to the core, Jeremy has been writing and singing original rock songs on his guitar and professionally serving food for over twenty-two years.
 When he had a band he cooked up a huge vegan feast for every jam session and sang out “eat food with friends!”
-As an educator, certified in social studies, he has worked in the Ann Arbor Public Schools, namely Slauson Middle School, as a long-time preferred substitute of yore and currently as Slauson’s school garden coordinator.
-Using his degree in photography he serves as the graphics advisor for the Ann Arbor Independent Booksellers Association.
+As an educator, certified in social studies, he has worked in the Ann Arbor Public Schools, namely Slauson Middle School, as a long-time preferred substitute of yore and currently as a leader of Slauson’s school garden committee.
+Using his degree in photography he serves as the graphics adviser for the Ann Arbor Book Society.
 You can find his book-town map in any of the ten indie bookstores in town (a2books.org).